StackVista/stackstate-docs/use/health-state-and-event-notifications/send-event-notifications.md

 ---
 description: >-
-  Use event handlers to trigger an event notification or automated action on component or view state changes.
+  Use event handlers to send an event notification to an outside system when a component or view health state changes.
 ---

 # Send event notifications